 RSA Academies’ Teaching School Alliance and Birmingham City University are proud to be working together to provide an innovative and creative route into teaching.
 Find out more.

-A degree of a UK Higher Education Institution or equivalent qualification.
-This must be of a 2:1 or above.
+A degree of a UK Higher Education Institution or equivalent qualification. whilst a 2:1 classification is preferable each application will be considered on an individual basis.
 Secondary candidates should note that at least 50% of their subject knowledge at degree level should match the subject/s to be taught.
 An academic transcript may be required.
 Find out more